-Even if you’re eager to leave the 9-5 life, giving up a steady paycheck is difficult.
-Betting on yourself and your ability to get clients can be a little scary.
+Even if you’re eager to leave the 9-5 life, giving up a steady paycheck can be difficult.
+Betting on yourself and your ability to get clients is a little scary.

-But you can really slow down your company’s growth if you hold onto your 9-5 too long.
+But it can slow down your company’s growth if you hold onto your 9-5 too long.
 If you split your attention between your day job and your business, you won’t be able to give either the focus they need.

 Do You Have a Big Enough Emergency Fund?